-The Group financial statements consolidate the financial statements of the Company and its subsidiary undertakings drawn up to 30 September 2023.
+The Group financial statements consolidate the financial statements of the Company and its subsidiary undertakings to 30 September 2024.

 No income statement is presented for the Company as permitted by section 408 of the Companies Act 2006.
-The Company made a profit after tax for the financial year of £53,199k (2022: profit of £32k).
+The Company made a profit after tax for the financial year of £34,122k (2023 - profit of £53,199k).